zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Adds an intermediate or leaf X509 certificate signed by a chain of certificates which must be already present on the ledger.

-The certificate is immutable.
-It can only be revoked by either the owner or a quorum of Trustees.

 - Who can send: Vendor account
   - PAA (Root certificates) are VID-scoped: